eunrcn/tp/docs/DeveloperGuide.md

        * `add c/shoppa p/98765430 e/shoppa@example.com t/OA jd/Junior Animator intern id/3 months s/1000`

     2. Test case: `filter NR` (Assuming there are at least 2 applications)<br>
-       Expected : Only Malaysia Airline will be displayed on the left side of the list panel.
+       Expected: Only Malaysia Airline will be displayed on the left side of the list panel.

 ## 8.10 Getting Reminders for Internship Applications